ATTN: Shari Robbins, 301 ME

 Boston, MA 02115

-To fulfill her love of teaching, Robbins works as a professor in Northeastern University’s graduate health informatics program, teaching Organizational Behavior, Workflow Design, and Change Management.
+To fulfill her love of teaching, Robbins works as a professor in Northeastern University’s graduate health informatics program.
 Robbins most recent published article by the Journal of Healthcare Management, entitled “Portion Control Opportunities: Real Time Gains in Hospital Patient Throughput,” discusses strategies that focus on how to break down a large project into manageable “bite size pieces” in order to make the often overwhelming big picture attainable.

 What are the specifics of your educational background?

-I graduated from George Washington University with a BS in Psychology and received my masters in Sociology from Boston College.
+I graduated from George Washington University with a BS in psychology and received my MS in sociology from Boston College.